shmiko/booking-assignment/README.md

 This site can be downloaded and run instantly.
 Some browsers need a localhost server to allow ajax calls.
 A simple way to achieve this is to have python installed and run:
 __python -m SimpleHTTPServer ####__ where #### is a four digit port number.

-Sadly I didn't got time to test this site in Internet Explorer, though I'm aware of the compromises of cross-browsing.
+Sadly I didn't have time to test this site in Internet Explorer, though I'm aware of the compromises of cross-browsing.
 In fact various polyfills and shims created by myself are used in this exercise.
 Also a rAF polyfill is included for older browsers, but take advantage of requestAnimationFrame performance on the new ones. requestAnimationFrame is used to achieve the automatic slide on the carousel.

 #### Thanks for your time!

+Jeremias Menichelli